scnerd/the_easy_dollar/the_easy_dollar/intro/intro.md

 I'm not from the government.
 And I'm not here to help.
 I'm here to teach you to help yourself.
 I'm here to get you to a spot where you feel in control and competent to either set out on your own or choose advisors to walk with you.

 The Easy Dollar is not a typical blog (at least, not yet).
 There won't be new posts each week, and I won't ask you to subscribe.
 I'm going to put the information on here that I think everyone needs to know, and add to it or update articles only when I think it's needed.
 Consider this a reference to guide you into the world of managing your finances.
 I will link you to sources I trust, and at every turn I'll try to share with you why I trust them.
 I'll point out trends that I recommend avoiding, and why I think you should.
 And in the end, my goal is for you to leave both competent and confident to choose the best path for yourself and your family.

+## About the Author

+# About the Author

+Husband, programmer, and financially opinionated, I have a passion for simplifying things and sharing my loves with others.
+I like handling money, and I like feeling in control of my finances.
+Navigating the money landscape isn't as hard as people make it out to be: you can do it.

+[//]: # (TODO: Discuss that my goal is more to establish intuition than write a textbook.)